ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Load a MIGraphX program

     :param str filename: Path to file.
-    :param bool format: Format of file.
+    :param str format: Format of file.
 Valid options are msgpack or json.

     :rtype: program